Nevada car accident law imposes five legal duties on drivers involved in a motor vehicle collision:

 Note that felony hit and run is not eligible for a probationary sentence.
 In addition, the defendant’s driver’s license may be revoked.

-- Medical bills in Nevada (including rehab and future medical expenses),
+- Medical bills in Nevada (the amount of compensation also includes rehab and future medical expenses),

 - Lost wages in Nevada,